-Now Saitou did look, fixing Sano with a skeptical expression.
-“If you’d done that, you’d know better than to be in here bothering me now.”
+Now Saitou looked up more pointedly, fixing Sano with a skeptical expression.
+“If you had done that, you would know better than to be in here bothering me now.”

 Sano stared, as if searching for some sign on Saitou’s face that this was a misunderstanding.
 Saitou shook his head and went back to the work at his desk.

 To Sano’s great relief, Saitou eventually did reappear, clad predictably in blue police pants and one of those sexy black shirts.
-Sano had hoped he’d wear something more interesting, but at least he’d left off the jacket.
-With an air of supreme annoyance Saitou locked his door and turned to glare at Sano, who’d already advanced a few paces toward the street like an expectant dog anticipating a walk.
+Sano had hoped he would wear something more interesting, but at least he’d left off the jacket.
+With an air of supreme annoyance Saitou locked his door and turned to glare at Sano, who had already advanced a few paces toward the street like an expectant dog anticipating a walk.

 “So what is it you’re showing me?”
 Saitou wondered darkly as he stalked toward him.

-Sano seized the cop’s hand and tried to drag him along faster, but Saitou resisted and eventually shook free.
+Sano seized the cop’s hand and tried to urge him along faster, but Saitou resisted and eventually shook free.
 “What are you showing me?” he demanded again, more insistently.